 What is HR-TEM used for?

 There are many different applications for HR-TEM currently used, and there are even more options after potential development.
 It is often used for the study of crystals, but also materials such as metals, semiconductors, and nanoparticles.
-Special focus is usually aimed around defects in these materials at the atomic level.
+Special focus is usually aimed at defects in these materials at the atomic level.

-These defects can include point faults, linear faults or planar faults.
-These depend on if the structural defect affects just one exact point, one dimension along a line or two dimensions, respectively.
+These defects can include point faults, linear faults, or planar faults.
+These depend on if the structural defect affects just one exact point, one dimension along a line, or two dimensions, respectively.

 Point defects can often be corrected but can be harder to detect.
-Planar faults such as crystallographic shear planes, stacking faults or interfaces can be a bigger problem in the quality control of material production, and normally depend on specific atomic interactions within a material.
+Planar faults such as crystallographic shear planes, stacking faults, or interfaces can be a bigger problem in the quality control of material production, and normally depend on specific atomic interactions within a material.